wjma90/google-drive-upload/CONTRIBUTING.md

 -   Use [shfmt](https://github.com/mvdan/sh) to format the script.
 Use below command:

+    Repo conatins a format.sh script to format all the files in cli environment.

     ```shell
-    shfmt upload.sh
+    ./format.sh
     ```

-    The repo already provides the .editorconfig file, which shfmt reads, so no need for extra flags.

     You can also install shfmt for various editors, refer their repo for information.

     Note: This is strictly necessary to maintain consistency, do not skip.

 -   Script should pass all [shellcheck](https://www.shellcheck.net/) warnings, if not, then disable the warning and give a valid reason.
--   Try using bash builtins and string substitution as much as possible instead of external programs like sed, head, etc. This gives the script a performance boost.
+-   Try using bash/sh builtins and string substitution as much as possible instead of external programs like sed, head, etc. This gives the script a performance boost.
 There are many functions that are present in the script as an alternative to various external programs, use them as much as possible.
 -   Before adding a new logic, be sure to check the existing code.
 -   If you are adding a code which will print something to the terminal, use `printCenter` function if possible.
 -   Use printf everywhere instead of echo.